INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 This document illustrates the release planning strategy for the INSPIRE Reference Validator, including all its components (ATS, ETS and ETF).
 The document explains the rationale behind the plan and details the foreseen release dates throughout the year together with their main expected changes.
 It also lists a number of resources for users to get informed on the future expected changes (future releases) in the INSPIRE Reference Validator and to check in detail the content of each released version (past releases).

-# Release Plan Objective and Summary
+# Objective and Summary

 The objective of this document is to explain the release planning process for the INSPIRE Reference Validator in an open, clear and transparent way to the INSPIRE community in order to ensure that stable validation criteria are provided and communicated efficiently.
-The release plan is beneficial to the whole INSPIRE community, in particular to Member States data providers and implementers in preparation to the Monitoring process that will take place each year in December and will make use of the INSPIRE Reference Validator.
+The release plan is beneficial to the whole INSPIRE community, in particular to Member States data providers and implementers in preparation to the Monitoring process that takes place each year in December and makes use of the INSPIRE Reference Validator.

-The core of the release plan is the annual major release of the INSPIRE Reference Validator.
-This release includes the validation rules applied in the end-of-year Monitoring process, i.e. the reference tests against which the conformity of the INSPIRE resources published by Member States will be measured.
+The core of the release plan is **the annual major release** of the INSPIRE Reference Validator.
+This release includes the validation rules applied in the end-of-year Monitoring process, i.e. the reference tests against which the conformity of the INSPIRE resources published by Member States are measured.
 In order to give INSPIRE data providers and implementers sufficient time to prepare their resources for the Monitoring deadline in December, each year the major release of the INSPIRE Reference Validator is published several months in advance (in June).
-In addition to this major release, every year a number of minor releases will be also published (in January, March and September).
+In addition to this major release, every year **a number of minor releases** are also published (in January, March and September).

-In particular, all the **_breaking changes_** (i.e. changes which make tests more restrictive as well as new tests) will be only included in the versions of the INSPIRE Reference Validator released during the first half of the year (in January, March and June), while the **_non-breaking changes_** (i.e. changes which make tests less restrictive as well as changes to the interface, which do not impact the tests) will be included in any version of the INSPIRE Reference Validator (in January, March, June and September).
-In addition, **_hotfixes_** (i.e. fixes to major bugs or faults) will be released as quickly as possible, even outside the planned releases.
+In particular, all the **_breaking changes_** (i.e. changes which make tests more restrictive as well as new tests) are only included in the versions of the INSPIRE Reference Validator released during the first half of the year (in January, March and June), while the **_non-breaking changes_** (i.e. changes which make tests less restrictive as well as changes to the interface, which do not impact the tests) are included in any version of the INSPIRE Reference Validator (in January, March, June and September).
+In addition, **_hotfixes_** (i.e. fixes to major bugs or faults) are released as quickly as possible, even outside the planned releases.

 _______________________________